Loading Image

 It can be tricky to locate a leak just from water stains in the ceiling.
 On slanted roofs, the water will always seek the lowest spot, meaning it moves around.
 So if you see a water stain in the kitchen, for example, that doesn’t mean the roof immediately above that room is leaking.
 Instead, it may be further up.

-One trick our technicians use to locate a leak is to go into the attic with a flashlight when it is raining.
+One technique is to locate a leak is to go into the attic with a flashlight when it is raining.
 Any water coming in through the roof will reflect the light, making it easier to spot.
 Also, look for damaged areas in the flooring.
 That can help you locate a leak.

 It is possible that the water staining is condensation, too.
 That damage is usually in the corner near an exterior wall.
 Leaks from the roof can be anywhere.